ashvardanian/usearch-binary/README.md

 As shown in [less_slow.cpp](https://github.com/ashvardanian/less_slow.cpp), decomposing `for`-loops (which are equivalent to `if`-statements and jumps) into unrolled kernels is a universally great idea.
 But the problem with the kernel above is that `_mm512_popcnt_epi64` is an expensive instruction, and most Intel CPUs can only execute it on a single CPU port.
-There are several ways to implement population counts on SIMD-capable x86 CPUs.
+There are several ways to implement population counts on SIMD-capable x86 CPUs, mostly relying on the following instructions:
-Focusing on AVX-512, we can either use the `VPOPCNTQ` instruction, or the `VPSHUFB` instruction to shuffle bits and then use `VPSADBW` to sum them up:

 - [VPOPCNTQ (ZMM, ZMM)](https://uops.info/html-instr/VPOPCNTQ_ZMM_ZMM.html):
     - On Ice Lake: 3 cycles latency and executes only on port 5.